Careers360 Logo

 • They possess a light-sensitive "eyespot" to detect sunlight for photosynthesis.
 All these features qualify them under Protista in Biological Classification.

 Q11.
-Give a brief account of viruses with respect to their structure and nature of genetic material.
+Give a brief account of viruses with respect to their structure and the nature of their genetic material.
 Also, name four common viral diseases.

 Answer: